Modeling Species Distributions in Continental Water Bodies

 package.
 Here we show how to model species distributions using

-through the function sdm_area
+caretSDM through the function sdm_area with

 lines as predictor variables.
 We will also show how to apply a VIF